dotlang/language/doc/RFE.md

 q: what if I refer to something after calling dtor? compiler does now know if `f(x)` is a dtor or not.
 q: dtor exposes mutation. and is ambiguous.
 But this makes no sense.
-If it "MUST" be called, then why not do it automatically? because automatic, means lot of notations to make it explicit what needs to be called.
+If it "MUST" be called, then why not do it automatically? because automatic, means lot of notations to make it explicit what needs to be called. returning a destructed binding, is a runtime error. like golang working with a closed channel. how should dtor work? not all dtors expose mutations. we can add a notation to say after calling this function with input X, you can no longer use X. but that will be a lot or notation and memory requirements in dev mind. we can also throw runtime error.
+q: if I call `process(file)` will it close my file? we can say: you can destruct a binding only if you have created it. but how are we supposed to know if a function call will destruct the binding?
+**if we allow developer to manually, explicitly destruct a precious system resource, it will expose mutation to the outside world.**
+1. no need to treat vtor differently.
+Just define a creator function that does all the logic and ask users to call that, rather than `Type{...}`
+2. No support for dtor or defer.
+Runtime will handle those resources which are limited.
+BUT this means we can only define those resources in core! db connection, socket, file, ... but, what am I supposed to do in dotLang for example to close a file? not call os/system/core level functions? ok, in order by bypass immutability concerns, I can write `x = _` after which x is not reachable. but what if X is already being used in parallel code. nope!
+**the only valid case which has no confusion and does not endanger immutability, is automatic resource release by runtime when it is safe to do so** which means, when binding is not in scope, release it. and it is only needed for some special resources:
+- file
+- socket
+- thread
+- process
+if we allow `fileClose` function, then it implies mutation. so we shuold not have such a function. even `x=_` is like that.
+**Proposal**:
+1. no need to treat vtor differently.
+Just define a creator function that does all the logic and ask users to call that, rather than `Type{...}`
+2. No support for dtor or defer or `x=_`.
+Runtime will handle those resources which are limited, and release them when they are no longer referenced.

 ? - instead of adding a fn after struct for validation, can't we define it inside struct definition?